Frequent Questions

 It's essential for all applicants to recognize that aviation training, despite its increased accessibility in recent years, remains a rigorous and demanding endeavor.
 Pilots must embody a range of crucial qualities including discipline, attention to detail, multitasking ability, rapid learning aptitude, and the capability to make swift, informed decisions.

-To begin with, pilots have to possess at least a high school diploma, also known as "secondary education", in order to be eligible to obtain airline transport pilot license.
+Certificate of Secondary Education Enrolling student have to possess at least a high school diploma, also known as "secondary education", in order to be eligible to obtain airline transport pilot license.
 A degree is not required, but it is recommended for consideration after the graduation (at the moment, the most popular way to obtain an aviation degree is through a credited online universities).
-We have created a list of acceptable high school diplomas for the admission to professional airline pilot programs in the United States or Canada conducted under the Aerocadet umbrella.
+We have created a list of acceptable high school diplomas for the admission to professional airline pilot programs in the United States or Canada conducted under the Aerocadet umbrella. |

-Additionally, maintaining good physical health is paramount for obtaining Class 1 medical pilot certification.
+No Disqualifying Medical Conditions Additionally, maintaining good physical health is paramount for obtaining Class 1 medical pilot certification.
 Pilots must be free from disqualifying medical conditions and maintain a satisfactory level of overall physical fitness.
+The full list of medical parameters which will be tested by the medical examiners are listed here. |

 The financial requirements are all also extremely important in the admission process.
-The financial status will be checked by the Canadian or the United States consulate upon application for the student loan, where an applicant will need to show sufficient funding for Flight Training and initial living expenses.
-Aerocadet has created a comprehensive list of financing options, which could be Successful obtained by the applicants with our special SLAS support package.
+The financial status will be checked by the Canadian or the United States consulate upon application for the student visa, where an applicant will need to show sufficient funding for full Flight Training Program and the initial living expenses.
+The financial standing has to be in a liquid form (investment accounts or real estate portflios are not acceptable) and can be provided as a bank statements, an escrow account, or as a student loan sanction letters, or any combination thereof.
+See the detailed list here. |

 Detailed requirements regarding all the Aerocadet's Pro-Pilot Programs admissioon requirememts, aligned with the ICAO ATPL licensensing requirements, are elaborated below.